Khushikumari11/NextGen-Real-State-MarketPlace/README.md

 ## Demo

-Here's a quick demo of the Todolist application:
+Here's a quick demo of the application:

 https://staybnb-estate.onrender.com/